-The job of a dentist is to educate people about good dental health, find causes of dental pain, design treatment plans to resolve dental issues, and examine teeth development.
-Aspiring dentists gain knowledge and skills to perform procedures involving preventing, diagnosing, and treating dental conditions and problems.
+Dentists educate people about oral health, identify causes of dental pain, create treatment plans, and examine teeth and oral development.
+Aspiring dentists gain the knowledge and skills needed to help prevent, diagnose, and treat dental conditions and oral health problems.

-If you are interested in studying dentistry in the country, you can check out these four steps to give you an overview of what students need to do and how long it will take for someone to become a dentist in the Philippines.
+In the Philippines, students usually complete a six-year Doctor of Dental Medicine program, finish clinical training, and pass the licensure examination before practicing as dentists.
+If you are interested in studying dentistry in the country, these six steps give you an overview of what students commonly need to do and how long it can take to become a dentist in the Philippines.

 How to Become a Dentist in the Philippines